ktmathews89/cg_winter_2018_instruction/cg_ed_3.md

 "You're still a <students-class> in high school!"
 ```

-Write one more function called gradDate (this can be anonymous or just a function expression).
-It should take 2 parameters a month and year and return the two put together.
-For example...
-inputs: `May` and `2018`
-outputs: `"May 2018"`

-**STEP 3: Using welcome functions as parameters**
+**Replace the console logs** in these above steps with calling these functions!
+For now, just use a "Freshman" parameter.
+Our next step will be to figure out which class the college or high school student is in.

+**STEP 4: Figuring out the student's class**

 Now let's create a function called welcomeStudentsByGraduatingClass.

-It should take 2 parameters a gradDate (like "May 2018") and a welcome function.
-This function should use the grad date to figure out what graduating class the student is in (like Freshman, Sophomore, etc), then call the welcome function and pass the correct graduating class as a parameter.
+It should take 3 parameters a gradMonth, gradYear (like "May 2018") and a welcome param (which will be either the welcomeCollegeStudent function or the welcomeHsStudent function).

+The welcomeStudentByGraduatingClass should use the grad month and year to figure out what graduating class the student is in (like Freshman, Sophomore, etc), then call the welcome function and pass the correct graduating class as a parameter to that welcome function.
-**STEP 4: Prompting User**

-We need to prompt the user twice.
-One time for the student's college graduation year and one for the student's college graduation month.

-> To simplify things we are going to assume that there are only 2 possible graduation months...
-May and December.

-**STEP 5: Processing User Prompt**
+**STEP 5: Use the welcomeStudentByGraduatingClass**

-If the user input was not empty...
+Now let's put our welcomeStudentByGraduatingClass function to use!

-use the college grad year to figure out if the student is currently in high school or college...
+Go back to the logic where you figure out if the student is in high school or college and where you are directly calling either the welcomeHsStudent or welcomeCollegeStudent functions...

-then call the welcomeStudentByGraduatingClass, sending it the gradDate and the correct welcome function you want it to use.
+Call the welcomeStudentByGraduatingClass instead of directly calling the welcome functions.
+Make sure to pass the correct grad month and grad year and the correct welcome function as parameters to the welcomeStudentByGraduatingClass

+> note: you will have to update the high schools graduation year so the welcomeStudentByGraduatingClass logic works for the high school student as well. hint: you will just be adjusting the grad year by 4.

 **STEP 6: Test If It Works**